-The HPTN 083-1 study is being done to find out if it is safe and acceptable for adolescent men who do not have HIV to take a new HIV medicine called cabotegravir (CAB) as PrEP to prevent HIV.
-This substudy will ask young men what they like and do not like about getting CAB injections.
-We will also ask questions to find out what makes some young men more or less interested in starting PrEP.
+The HPTN 084-1 study is being done to find out if it is safe and acceptable for adolescent women who do not have HIV to take a new HIV medicine called cabotegravir (CAB) as PrEP to prevent HIV.
+This sub-study will ask young women what they like and do not like about getting CAB injections.
+We will also ask questions to find out what makes some young women more or less interested in starting PrEP.
 Finally, we will ask about difficulties you had getting CAB injections and things that made that easier.